TruSat/trusat-learn/docs/high-level-guide.md

 If you look up for long enough, you’ll see a star-like point of light moving continuously across the night sky.
 That’s a satellite!
 Spotting your first satellite this way, without worrying about timing it, is a good way to get acquainted with the night sky, and how satellites move through it (if it blinks, it’s probably an airplane).

 1. Satellites are most visible in certain windows of the morning and evening, when the sun is low enough for a dark sky, but still high enough to cast light reflected by the satellite.
 The best time to spot a satellite is 30 - 90 minutes after sunset or before sunrise.
+Be sure to look towards the east at sunset and towards the west at sunrise.
 Expect to see more stars than you can quickly count when scanning the sky in that time frame.
 2. If it’s a clear night and you’re in an area without too much light pollution, you’ll be able to see a number of satellites with your bare eyes.
 A pair of binoculars will greatly increase the conditions in which you can spot satellites.
 3. Train your eyes (or binoculars) on a fixed point in the night sky and wait.
 Relax, breathe deeply, and contemplate just how large our universe is.
 Pro tip: if you want to look straight up, laying on your back will save your neck.
+4. To distinguish whether or not what you're looking at is a satellite, pay attention to its *appearance* and *speed*.
+    *Appearance* - Most satellites appear as steady lights and are silvery white to reddish in color.
+A few satellites appear very            bright, but most look like dim stars.
+It is much easier to recognize these details when using binoculars; however, telescopes are        actually not very useful for most objects.
+    *Speed* - Satellites typically take 3 to 4 minutes to cross the sky, and they tend to speed up as they pass high overhead.
+Additionally, unlike airplanes which tend to fly in a straight line, satellites travel in great circles.

 ## Level 2